tommasogattari/Replica-SwinUNet/dataset.md

 Please enter the output folder: training_synapse
 ```
-Then you have to insert the name of the zip folder as input and, as output, the folder in which you want .png images

 If you want to run datapreparation.ipnyb is possibile to use Jupyter Notebook, otherwise they are saved in this github project into these three folers:
 - training_synapse